Making a Career Change at 30: What You Should Know

 Starting your career in digital marketing can be a daunting and overwhelming journey.
 Don’t let that stop you from joining an industry that offers variety, excitement, and endless growth opportunities.
 Check out The complete guide to starting a career in digital marketing if you want to get everything you’ll need for your journey.

-My name is Paulo and I’m a Canadian based copywriter.
-I have over seven years of experience working in kitchens as a cook and I’m now making the jump into copywriting and marketing.
+Paulo Saromo is a Canadian based copywriter.
+He has over seven years of experience working in kitchens as a cook and has made the jump into copywriting and marketing.

-I’m living proof that you can change careers at the age of 30.
-I have no professional training or college degree in marketing and have been taught completely through mentors that I’ve met through Acadium.
-I currently do freelance writing doing podcast show notes, blog posts, and sales emails.
-If you’d like to get in contact with me I’m on LinkedIn
+He's living proof that you can change careers at the age of 30.
+With no professional training or college degree in marketing, he has been taught completely through mentors he met through Acadium.
+He's now a freelance copywriter doing podcast show notes, blog posts, and sales emails.
+Connect with Paulo on LinkedIn.